CoFH/cofh.github.io/docs/augment-boiler-conversion/index.md

 dynamos with [turbine conversions](/docs/augment-turbine-conversion/) installed is more fuel efficient than using dynamos to generate energy directly.
-A dynamo with a boiler conversion installed produces steam at the same rates at which it would normally generate energy (replacing mB with RF), while a steam dynamo with a turbine conversion installed generates 2 RF of energy per mB of steam.
+A dynamo with a boiler conversion installed produces steam at the same rates at which it would normally generate energy (replacing RF with mB), while a steam dynamo with a turbine conversion installed generates 2 RF of energy per mB of steam.